abouabba/Born2beRoot/README.md

    ![image](https://github.com/user-attachments/assets/a8ba7135-531e-4463-b51a-6c0ea47cca24)

 🚨 In some devices, the port may be missing, so the connection will not work.
 It may be useful if you change the port from 4242 to 4241.
+First things first, we need to install the packages for UFW, for that we will use:

 5. To connect via ssh from our machine to the virstual machine using and the use the command